trealla-prolog/trealla-OLDv1/README.md

 It aligns well with standard C as functions like strcmp/memcmp that require no special handling to respect codepoint order.
-This also works seamlesly with the implementation of double-quoted *strings* (ie. chars-list), DCGs, and mmap'd files.
+This also works seamlessly with the implementation of double-quoted *strings* (ie. chars-list), DCGs, and mmap'd files.
 Any code-point specific requirements, like *get_char*, *get_code*, *sub_atom*, *atom_length*, *atom_codes*, *atom_chars* & *_upper/*_lower are handled on the fly.